 Rice Vinegar is an important ingredient in Japanese cuisine.
 In the Mizukan Museum, you can learn about the rich history of Japanese vinegar and Mizukan’s history as a vinegar manufacturer.
 There are many themed rooms and activities to learn about the process of making Japanese vinegar and how it is used in many Japanese foods such as Sushi.

-At the end of the exhibition, there is a Sushi making workshop, and you can also buy a bottle of rice vinegar with your own label!
+At the end of the exhibition, there is a Sushi-making workshop, and you can also buy a bottle of rice vinegar with your own label!

-*You can find few explanations in english.
+You can find a few explanations in English.
+Please note that advanced reservations are required.

 Mitsukan Museum (ミツカンミュージアム)